Legal. Compliance. Experts.

 Because it’s the lawful and ethical thing to do.

-Our experts will help your websites, mobile apps, PDFs, and videos meet the ADA compliance standards required under Title II and Title III of the ADA and Section 508 of the Rehabilitation Act.
-The Department of Justice has recognized WCAG to be the standards for website accessibility.
-All of our testing and remediation follow WCAG 2.1 AA criteria.
+Our experts will help your websites, mobile apps, PDFs, and videos meet the American’s with Disabilities Act legal compliance standards required under Title II and Title III of the ADA and Section 508 of the Rehabilitation Act.
+All of our testing and remediation follow the internationally recognized Web Content Accessibility Guidelines (WCAG) criteria.

-Together we will navigate the path towards ADA website accessibility and compliance of your digital environments.
+Together we will navigate the path towards ADA website accessibility and legal compliance of your digital environments.

 - 1 out of 5 persons has a disability that may require assistive technology, like screen readers.